 🔪 Instructions

-Your food processor shines for this recipe.
+- Step 1: Your food processor shines for this recipe.
 It will do all the work for you.
 We're first going to process the walnuts until they are finely chopped, about the size of panko breadcrumbs.
 Then, add the pitted dates (make sure you remove the pits and any hard stem pieces first!) and process again until the dates are finely chopped.

-Place some coconut or finely chopped walnuts in a bowl.
+- Step 4: Place some coconut or finely chopped walnuts in a bowl.
 Then, take about a tablespoon of the mixture and roll it in your hands into a little ball.
 Roll in coconut/nuts and then place in a mini muffin tin, plate or tray that will fit in your freezer or refrigerator.
+Repeat until you've used up all the dough.
+Then, place the tray in the freezer or refrigerator to chill and set for at least 30 minutes.

 🥡 Make ahead and storage tips